deciduously/music/post.md

 }
 ```

 Phew!
-Lots of code, but now we can operate directly in terms of intervals.
+Lots of code, but now we can operate directly in terms of `Interval` variants.

-There's one more step to get to frequencies though.
-Remember how Middle C was some crazy fraction, 261.626?
+There's one more step to get to get from our brand new floating point `Cents` to frequencies though.
+Remember how Middle C was some crazy fraction, 261.626Hz?
 This is because cents are a [logarithmic](https://en.wikipedia.org/wiki/Logarithmic_scale) unit, standardized around the point 440.0.
-Because of equal temperament, this 2:1 ratio holds for arbitrarily smaller intervals than octaves as well, where the math isn't always so clean.
-Doubling this will get 880.0Hz, every time, but how would we add a semitone?
+While a 2:1 ratio is nice and neat, we've been subdividing that arbitrarily wherever it makes sense to us.
+Now the arithmetic isn't always so clean.
+Doubling 440.0Hz will get 880.0Hz, but how would we add a semitone?
 It's 100 cents, nice and neat, and there are 12 semitones - so we'd need to increase by a 12th of what doubling the number would do: `440 * 2^(1/12)`.
 Looks innocuous enough, but my calculator gives me 466.164, Rust gives me 466.1637615180899 - not enough to perceptually matter, but enough that it's important that the standard is the interval ratio and not the specific amount of Hertz to add or subtract.
 Those amounts will only be precise in floating point decimal representations at exact octaves from the base note, because that's integral factor after multiplying by 1 in either direction, 2 or 1/2.

 Otherwise stated, the ratio between frequencies separated by a single cent is the 1200th root of 2, or 2^(1/1200).
 In decimal, it's about 1.0005777895.
 You wouldn't be able to hear a distinction between two tones a single cent apart.
 The [just-noticeable difference](https://en.wikipedia.org/wiki/Just-noticeable_difference) is about 5 or 6 cents, or 5*2^(1/1200).
 Using this math, it works out to just shy of 4 cents to cause an increase of 1Hz, more precisely around 3.9302 for a base frequency of 440.0.

 Logarithmic units are helpful when the range of the y axis, in our case frequency, increases exponentially.
 We know the graph of frequency to pitch does because to jump by any single octave, we double what we have - we're multiplying at each step, not adding (which results in a linear graph).
 If A4 is 440Hz, A5 is 880Hz, and by A6 we're already at 1,760Hz.
 The graph `f(x) = x^2` looks like this: